-As the World Intellectual Property Organization (WIPO) held the 36th session of its Standing Committee on Copyright and Related Rights (SCCR), Luke Alcott spoke on behalf of the International Authors Forum (IAF) to give authors’ view on the Artist’s Resale Right.
+As the World Intellectual Property Organization (WIPO) held the 36th session of its Standing Committee on Copyright and Related Rights (SCCR), Luke Alcott spoke on behalf of the International Authors Forum (IAF) to give the authors’ view on the Artist’s Resale Right.

 WIPO is a special agency of the United Nations dealing with copyright at an international level.
 The SCCR includes government representatives of the 191 UN member states.